A normal year's work by a full-time student is 36 units of study.

 In some circumstances it may be appropriate to enrol in a combination of topics that amount to more than 36 units in any year - an 'academic overload'.
 You may enrol in a topic or topics comprising more than 18 units, but not more than 22.5 units, in a semester without approval.
 Approval is required for any academic overload greater than 22.5 units.
 You must pay any fees and charges associated with the additional load.

-For further information on student enrolment load see the Student Enrolment Load Policy
+For further information on student enrolment load see the Enrolment Policy and Procedures.

 An Equivalent Full-time Student Load (EFTSL) is also used as a measure of the study load.
 At Flinders University, 1 EFTSL is equivalent to 36 units.